tsoding/nobuild/README.md

 ## How to use the library in your own project

 Keep in mind that [nobuild.h](./nobuild.h) is an [stb-style](https://github.com/nothings/stb/blob/master/docs/stb_howto.txt) header-only library.
 That means that just including it does not include the implementations of the functions.
-You have to define `NOBUILD_IMPLEMENTATION` macro before the include.
+You have to `#define NOBUILD_IMPLEMENTATION` before the include.
 See our [nobuild.c](./nobuild.c) for an example.

 1. Copy [nobuild.h](./nobuild.h) to your project
 2. Create `nobuild.c` in your project with the build recipe.
 See our [nobuild.c](./nobuild.c) for an example.